 The next story is set in Poole in Dorset and – once more – involves an extended drinking session, this time in the company of a young German nurse called Vera, and a philosopher with a stutter called Phil.

-The text of this story is on my website, here.
+The text of this story is here.

 The next one is another story about my good friend Steve, though this takes place in Swansea rather than Cardiff.
 My conclusion about Swansea is that nothing much happens there, though you’ll have to judge whether that makes for a good story or not.
 You can read about Swansea here.